Explore the swine industry, including market hogs, breeding hogs, or both. Raise or show one or more purebred or crossbred gilts, barrows or litters.

 - General livestock judging contest evaluation with reasons

-Contact your local 4-H office for sign-up deadlines and more info about how to get started showing your:
+Contact your local 4-H office for sign-up deadlines and more information about how to get started showing.

 - Market gilts